10 Things You Can do to Make Your Slip and Fall Case Better

 - It's a favorite topic of slip and fall defense lawyers everywhere -- "what type of shoes were you wearing?"
 The idea is that generally you will be blamed for wearing inappropriate shoes such as clogs or flip-flops depending upon the weather.

 - Do not wear them until after you have settled your case if possible.

 5. Fill Out an Incident Report, if You Can, ask for One

 - After you fall, fill out an incident report or insist the business provide an incident report, if you are physically able to do so.

 - Notify a manager and insist upon an incident report to be provided.
 It's important to document what happened.

-- Write down the names of the employees or manager you are talking with.
+- Write down the names of the employees or managers you are talking with.

 - Find "witnesses" or people who saw you fall and get their names and addresses or telephone numbers.
 Ask for help; don't be afraid.
 Ask family members to seek out witnesses if they were present with you during your fall.
 Typically, witnesses have no bias and can help immensely.

-- Write down any acknowledgments of the dangerous condition like substances or liquids or other problems on the floor or land.
+- Write down any acknowledgments of dangerous conditions like substances or liquids or other problems on the floor or land.
 Write down if the problem was old or new.

 - Write down any apologies, while such admissions cannot always be used at a jury trial, we can always refer to these statements during settlement negotiations.